Skip to content

 Q9: What is a mutable default argument trap?

-Answer: Using a mutable object (list, dict) as a default parameter is a classic bug:
+Using a mutable object (list, dict) as a default parameter is a classic bug:

 # BUG — the list is created once and reused!